-Don has been practicing law for 25 years with the simple goal of providing value to businesses.
-He has always believed that there was a better way to provide quality legal services which avoided the frequent esoteric and expensive answers received from many large law firms which often offered little assistance beyond a thick memo and a big bill.
-Underlying Don’s approach to clients is his simple foundation of providing clients practical, valuable legal and business solutions.
+Don has been practicing law for over 25 years with the simple goal of providing value to his clients.
+He has always believed that there was a better way to provide quality legal services which avoided the esoteric and expensive answers received from many large law firms which offer little assistance beyond a thick memo and a big bill.
+Underlying Don’s approach to clients is his foundation of providing clients practical, valuable legal and business solutions.

 Don’s passion surrounds small businesses.
-He is known within his community and workplace as an advocate for small businesses, having worked with hundreds of small and emerging businesses over the course of his career and assisting them throughout their lifecycle.
-In addition to utilizing his legal and business acumen to help his clients, Don has a special place in assisting small businesses through the SBA’s E200 program.
-Don has been a loyal supporter of this program since one of the first classes of this program in Baltimore included his wife and her Baltimore business, Alpha Graphics, Inc. Ever since he witnessed the transformation which this program did in helping his wife and her classmates, he has recommended the program to many small business owners and has volunteered as an annual contributor and guest “judge” to the program and its students.
+He is known within his community and workplace as an advocate for small businesses, having worked with hundreds of small and emerging businesses over the course of his career.
+In addition to utilizing his legal and business acumen to help his clients, Don has a special place in assisting small businesses through the SBA’s E200 program and was honored to receive the SBA’s Attorney Advocate of the Year Award in 2017.

 In addition to this support to the program, Don has been a tireless advocate in advising his clients on small business initiatives through the federal and state procurement system and preference programs and has advised and commented on numerous proposed regulations seeking to promote small business goals and agendas.
 His experience involved meeting with the Lt.
 Governor Boyd Rutherford’s Commission to Modernize State Procurement prior to their final report being released on various initiatives and recommendations of the committee which included overhauling the State procurement system and seeking to identify means and methods of expanding small and minority business opportunities.